algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

 To enhance the gaming experience, the visual display on the VGA screen should include:

-- **Frog Sprite**: A clearly defined, smoothly moving frog that the player controls.
+- **Frog Sprite**: A clearly defined, smoothly frog that the player controls.

 > <ins>Example (from main.v):</ins>
 > The output logic for the player sprite indicates its position: